 Back in 2018, PETA (People for Ethical Treatment of Animals) reported that Australia ranked highest in Google Trends Data for searches related to veganism.
 Users searched for vegan food options and recipes, with the highest interest coming from Melbourne, Adelaide, Brisbane and Perth.

-While ethical and environmental concerns are high up on the list of reasons for turning vegan, in this article, we’ll talk about diet and food substitutes that vegans should know.
+While ethical and environmental concerns are high on the list of reasons for turning vegan, in this article, we’ll talk about diet and food substitutes that vegans should know.

 What is veganism?